lukmanr/CLVPipelines/README.md

 1. Check MAE of the trained model against the threshold (passed as a parameter
 1. If the trained model's MAE is lower than the threshold deploy the model

-The `clv_train_dataproc_automl.tar.gz` pipeline goes through the following steps:
+The `clv_train_dataproc.tar.gz` pipeline goes through the following steps:
-1. Load the sample transaction file from GCS to Spark Dataframe (on Dataproc)
-1. Use PySpark to engineer CLV features and store the features as a CSV file on GCS
+1. Use a PySpark scrip to engineer CLV features from customer transactions.
+Both input (transactions) and output (features) are CSV files stored in GCS.
 1. Import the table with the features to an AutoML Tables dataset
 1. Train an AutoML Tables model
 1. Retrieve and log (as a KFP artifact) regression evaluation metrics